SergiusTheBest/plog/README.md

 -r-> (*)
 @enduml
 -->

-A more detailed description is provided in the following sections.

 ##Logger
 `Logger` is a center object of the whole logging system.
 It is a singleton and thus it forms a known single entry point for configuration and processing log data. `Logger` can act as `Appender` for another `Logger`.
 Also there can be several independent loggers that are parameterized by an integer instance number.
 The default instance is 0.